Nozbe/WatermelonDB/docs/Installation.md

 react-native link
 ```

-If Xcode shows strange "swift" linker errors when building, right-click on **Your App Name** in the Project Navigator on the left, and click **New File…**.
+If you get linker errors when building, open `ios/YourAppName.xcodeproj` in Xcode, right-click on **Your App Name** in the Project Navigator on the left, and click **New File…**.
 Create a single empty Swift file to the project (make sure that **Your App Name** target is selected when adding), and when Xcode asks, press **Create Bridging Header**.

 #### Manual linking